Connolly vows all voices will be heard as she becomes Ireland’s new president

 A 21-gun salute was fired from Collins Barracks as Ms Connolly was handed the Seal of Office.

+Introducing her as president, Taoiseach Micheal Martin said Ms Connolly had a record of “outstanding public service” and would “serve our country well”.

-In her first address as president, Ms Connolly said said she will ensure “all voices are represented, heard and valued”.
+Giving her first address as president, Ms Connolly said she will ensure “all voices are represented, heard and valued”.

 She said she stood before those gathered “humbly and proudly as the 10th president of this beautiful country”.